nkh/P5-App-Asciio/documentation/mdbook_asciio/src/modes/pen.md

 ![pen_char_insertion_direction](pen_char_insertion_direction.gif)

-In the latter two direction modes, The **backspace** key can delete characters, and the **Shift + Enter** key can wrap lines.
+The **BackSpace** key can delete characters, In the latter two direction modes the **Shift + Enter** key can wrap lines.
 You can imagine that you are free input in a text editor.

 ![pen_newline_and_wrap](pen_newline_and_wrap.gif)